Pelargonium cucullatum (L.) L'Hér.

 Bloom Time: Summer

-Pelargonium cucullatum is a fast-growing, fairly tall, sprawling shrub, up to 6.6 feet (2 m) tall.
-The leaves are up to 3.1 inches (8 cm) wide, grow upwards, forming circular bowls with jagged, red-tipped edges.
-The flowers are faintly scented, purple or pink and appear for several months over the summer.
+Pelargonium cucullatum is a sprawling shrub that grows up to 6.6 feet (2 m) tall.
+Leaves grow upwards, forming circular bowls with jagged red-tipped edges.
+They are up to 3.1 inches (8 cm) wide.
+Flowers are faintly scented, purple or pink, and appear for several months over the summer.

 How to Grow and Care

 Choose locations getting direct sun for most Pelargoniums.
 They need at least six hours of sun daily.
-Martha Washington and Regal types prefer a site that is shady in the afternoon.
+Martha Washington and Regal types prefer a shady site in the afternoon.
 All Pelargoniums need afternoon shade if your area regularly sees summer temperatures exceeding 90 degrees Fahrenheit (32 degrees Celsius).

 Native to the south-western Cape of South Africa.